How to take care of your diamond ring

 Keep it clean

-Rings need regular cleaning in order to maintain their sparkle.
+Rings need regular cleaning to maintain their sparkle.
 Diamonds can easily pick up grease, and that can change the appearance of the stone.

 “Clean your rings frequently with warm water, mild soap and a soft brush,” says Mann.